Hunin: Ottoman period

-The castle was rebuilt in the 18th century by Zahir al-Umar, the local Arab ruler of the Galilee between the 1730s until 1775.
+The castle was rebuilt in the 18th century by Daher al-Umar, the local Arab ruler of the Galilee between the 1730s until 1775.
 The castle's 18th-century vaulted gatehouse is the most conspicuous structure still standing.
 This is the time when the Shi'a village of Hunin began developing near the castle.
 In 1752, a mosque was constructed in Hunin.
 The dedicatory inscription has been tentatively read as saying that the prayer house was consecrated to Ja'far al-Sadiq, the sixth Shia Imam.

 The village was badly damaged in the earthquake of 1837, according to Edward Robinson who visited in 1856.
 In 1875, Victor Guérin visited Hunin.
 In 1881, the PEF's Survey of Western Palestine described Hunin as "[a] village, built of stone, joining on to ruined Crusading castle [..], and containing about 100 Moslems.
 The situation is on a low ridge just before the hills drop down to the east to the Huleh Valley; the hills round are uncultivated, covered with low scrub, but in the valleys there is some arable land.
 Water is obtained from numerous cisterns; a birket [pool, reservoir] and spring to the south-east."